 The answer to that lies within the various protocols used on our networks !

 Let's take for example Address Resolution Protocol, or ARP.
 ARP is used to find out which MAC address (effectively , which network card or computer) has a particular IP address bound to it.
 You will find a detailed example of the whole process in the IP Routing section.

-For a network device such as a router to ask "Who has IP address 192.168.0.100 ? ", it must "shout" it out so it can grab everyone's attention, which is why it will use a broadcast to make sure everyone listens and processes the packet on the network.
+For a network device such as a router to ask "Who has IP address 192.168.0.100?", it must "shout" it out so it can grab everyone's attention, which is why it will use a broadcast address to make sure everyone on the network listens and processes the packet.